rumax/react-native-PDFView/README.md

 }
 ```

-And trigger it by calling `reloadPDF`:
+And trigger it by calling `reload` method:

 ```js
 reloadPDF = async () => {